csmende/nug-k8s-event/README.md

 ## Test lots of access!
 1. Grab the whoami-hammer.sh script file
-1. Modify the script to point at the HA Proxy IP.
+1. Modify the script to point at your HA Proxy IP.
 1. Run the script.

 		sh whoami-hammer.sh